-Elimination ordering: 4, 3, 10, 5, 6, 7, 1, 2, 9, 8 Group-Work!
+Elimination ordering: 4,3,10,5,6,7,1,2,9,8Group-Work!
+What is the worst case complexity to solve the CSP on the constructed TD?

 Bounded Treewidth for CSP

 If a graph has treewidth k, and we are given the corresponding tree decomposition, then the problem can be solved in $O(nd^{k+1})$ time.